* HSI +0.4 pct, H-shares +0.7 pct

 * Trade data weak, ind production backs recovery hopes

-* China property gains again in HK, best performer this year
+* China property shares lead gains in Hong Kong

-* CNOOC higher after Canada approves Nexen deal
+* CNOOC rises 1.1 pct after Canada approves Nexen deal

 By Vikram Subhedar

-The Hang Seng index climbed 0.4 percent to 22,285.7 by the midday trading break.
+The Hang Seng index climbed 0.4 percent to 22,276.7, a shade below last Wednesday’s close at the highest level since August 2011.
 The China Enterprises index rose 0.7 percent, outpacing gains in other Asian benchmarks.

-In China, the CSI300 of top Shanghai and Shenzhen listings gained 0.5 percent.
-The Shanghai Composite also moved up 0.5 percent, bringing its rebound from a near four-year low on Dec.
+In China, the CSI300 of top Shanghai and Shenzhen listings rose 1.1 percent to 2,271.05.
+The Shanghai Composite also closed up 1.1 percent, bringing its rebound from a near four-year low on Dec.
 4 to 6.3 percent.

 “At this point, bad data is not as much of a surprise for the market as good data is,” said Christian Keilland, head of trading at BTIG in Hong Kong.